Hailey-Ross/hails.media2Prim/README.md

 - Create a new script and copy/paste the code over the default script
 - Make any personal adjustments
 - Save the script
-- Adjust the prim to where you would like it
+- Adjust the prim shape/position
 - Enjoy